 One way you can sell your house in poor condition is to go ahead and make the minor and major repairs needed to sell.
 However, if your home definitely has severe issues that would be too much for the average buyer to take on once you start adding them up, then you may want to consider doing some of the work.

-Although it doesn’t make sense for you to invest tens of thousands of dollars getting your rundown home back into brand new condition, it may make sense to make one or two significant repairs and a few minor repairs to get your house closer to what it’s actually worth.
+Although it doesn’t make sense for you to invest tens of thousands of dollars getting your rundown home back into a brand new condition, it may make sense to make one or two significant repairs and a few minor repairs to get your house closer to what it’s actually worth.

 Picking which needed repair or two you’ll want to do requires an honest assessment of what fixes your house needs and a little investigating on how much each job will cost: